 Jesus didn't sleep the night before his crucifixion.
 On Thursday night, in the Garden of Gethsemane, he almost died from the spiritual and psychological depression of bearing human sin.
 Early Friday morning he was whipped raw and bloody.
 It wasn't yet 9 a.m. and the soldiers were prodding him to his crucifixion.

 Typically, the condemned prisoner was taken on the longest possible route through the city so many people could see him.
-His crimes were written on a board and hung around his neck or carried ahead by a soldier.
-When they arrived at the cross the ...
+His crimes were written on a board and hung around his neck or carried ahead by a soldier. ...

 This sermon is available to purchase a la carte or